CodeYourFuture/syllabus-archive/js-core-3/week-10/lesson.md

 ```
 As you can see in this example, instead of using a number as the first argument to the `equals()` function, we have used a function instead; the one we wish to test.

-> Exercise: Write tests for the the exercises under `I.write-tests`
+> Exercise: Write tests for the the exercises under `II.write-tests`

 ### Unit testing frameworks